Barbara Walters: Trailblazing US news anchor dies aged 93

 Pioneering US TV broadcaster Barbara Walters has died aged 93 after a career spanning half a century.

-In 1976, she became the first female anchor on an evening news programme, at ABC News.
+In 1976, she became the first US female network news anchor when she joined ABC News.

-Walters - who was born in Boston at the outset of the Great Depression in 1929 - won 12 Emmy awards.
+Walters - born in Boston at the outset of the Great Depression in 1929 - won 12 Emmy awards.

 As well as every US president from Richard Nixon to Donald Trump, she interviewed everyone from Cuba's Fidel Castro to Russia's Vladimir Putin.